we-are-frontend/super-toastr/README.md

 To do a fix or add a feature:
 1. ``` yarn start ```
 2. 'http://localhost:8080' in your browser to check the demo live
-3. You can update the file `./super-toastr.js` and  you 'll see your change by refreshing your browser
+3. You can update the file `./super-toastr.js` and  you 'll see your change (live reloading is available - should refresh auto. your browser when a change is done in step 3)